 Sujatha Baliga found herself sitting in a room with a murderer and his victim’s parents, who had come seeking something more than punishment for their child’s killer.
 Sujatha, and the process of Restorative Justice, was uniquely positioned to help.
 She came to that meeting through rigorous academic training, and also through harrowing personal experience.
 She grew up in Shippensburg, Pennsylvania where she experienced ongoing sexual abuse by her father.
 As an adult, after several emotional breakdowns related to the early childhood traumas, she decided to travel to Dharamsala, India to visit the Dalai Lama.
 Through slim odds, she was granted an audience with the exiled leader.
-After listening to her story and hearing about the anger which had motivated her to become a prosecutor, he instructed her to do two things: meditate and contemplate how she viewed her enemies.
-She told him she’d try the first, but that forgiveness felt impossible.
+After sharing her story and the anger that had motivated her to become a prosecutor, she asked him about forgiveness.
+He suggested two things: meditate and contemplate how she viewed her enemies.
+She told him she’d try the first, but that forgiveness still felt impossible.
 The Dalai Lama smiled and said, “Ok.
 Then just meditate.”
-This encounter, and these instructions, inspired her to start a mindfulness meditation practice, which led her eventually to forgive her father, and then to become one of the leading voices and practitioners of Restorative Justice.
+This encounter inspired her to start a mindfulness meditation practice, which led her eventually to forgive her father, and then to become one of the leading voices and practitioners of Restorative Justice.

 Our traditional criminal justice system is one of retributive justice; it focuses on crime and punishment.
 Restorative Justice, on the other hand, focuses on the victims.
 It sees that for each crime committed, harm has been done to the victims, the family of the victims, the community, and often to the offender as well.
 This approach seeks to repair and restore health in each of these individuals and groups, in addition to—and sometimes instead of—incarceration.
 All those affected face one another around a circle, ask difficult questions, and listen to one another.
 Often they learn to forgive.
 The victims have a say in the consequence and rarely ask for a prison term.
 It is a radical, highly successful, and controversial approach that draws from various indigenous practices and that has been used effectively in post-Apartheid South Africa and post-genocide Rwanda.